Lab Members

 Research Scientist

 Benjamin came to the Pan Lab in November 2022.
 He obtained his doctoral degree from the University of Otago in Dunedin, New Zealand in 2018 and completed his postdoctoral training at both Otago and the University of California, San Francisco.
 His Ph.D. thesis and postdoctoral research mainly explored the therapeutic efficacy of stem cells in neurological disorders of the basal ganglia, such as neonatal stroke and cerebral palsy.
 His interest in expanding knowledge in neuroscience led him to the Pan Lab.
-His career vision is to understand the mechanisms of neuron-glia interaction in neurogenetic disorders such as neurofibromatosis type 1 (NF1), which will contribute to the development of novel therapeutics, extend the frontiers of?knowledge and promote patient care.
+His career goal is to understand the mechanisms of neuron-glia interaction in neurogenetic disorders such as neurofibromatosis type 1 (NF1), which will contribute to the development of novel therapeutics, extend the frontiers of knowledge and promote patient care.

 Kechen Ban, Ph.D.